What Are the Parts of an Appraisal?

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-Cost Approach
+Replacement Cost

 Analyzing Comparable Sales

-• If the subject has an extra half-bathroom and the comparable does not, the appraiser might add a certain amount to the comparable property.
+• However, if the subject property has an extra half-bathroom and the comparable does not, the appraiser might add a certain amount to the comparable property.

 Valuation Using the Income Approach